arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 The outputted telemetry will contain that information and depending on the sink that you are using it's even going to be more powerful.

-For example, when using Azure Application Insights your metric will evolve from a single-dimensional metric to multi-dimensional metrics allowing you to get the total number of orders, get number of orders per vendor or filter the metric to one specific vendor.
+For example, when using Azure Application Insights your metric will evolve from a single-dimensional metric to multi-dimensional metrics allowing you to get the total number of orders, get the number of orders per vendor or filter the metric to one specific vendor.

 Here we are using our multi-dimensional metric and splitting it per customer to get more detailed insights: